PageBot/PageBot/docs/pagebot/elements/pbtextbox.md

 Return a nice string representation of the object.
 If the argument is a string, the return value is the same object.
+### BOTTOM
+str(object='') -> string

+Return a nice string representation of the object.
+If the argument is a string, the return value is the same object.
 ### MIN_HEIGHT
 int(x=0) -> int or long
 int(x, base=10) -> int or long